Field theories of active particle systems and their entropy production: Discussion, summary and outlook

-While the results are derived by means of a Doi-Peliti field theory, they apply universally.
+While the results are derived by means of a DP field theory, they apply universally.
 Results such as \Erefs{entropyProduction_for_pairPot}, \eref{entropyProduction_interacting_indistinguishable_example} or \eref{entropyProduction_driftdiffusion_main} are exact and can be extended to include higher order interactions or even reactions.
 They can be used to answer vital questions in applied and theoretical active matter that have previously been studied using approximative schemes \cite{TociuETAL:2020,RoETAL:2021}, such as the energy dissipation in hair-cell bundles \cite{RoldanETAL:2021}, in neuronal responses to visual stimuli \cite{LynnETAL:2022}, or in Kramer's model \cite{Neri:2022}.

-The general recipe to calculate entropy production in any system is thus to determine the basic or "bare" characteristics, such as the self-propulsion speed or the pair-potential, as well as the $2n-1$ densities, which are used as the weight in an integral like \Eref{entropyProduction_for_pairPot}.
+The general recipe to calculate entropy production in any system is thus to determine the basic or ``bare" characteristics, such as the self-propulsion speed or the pair-potential, as well as the $2n-1$ densities, which are used as the weight in an integral like \Eref{entropyProduction_for_pairPot}.
 Extensions to the formulae derived in the present work are a matter of inserting the new blobs into the field theory.
+The present scheme then allows the systematic calculation of the entropy production based on the microscopic dynamics of the process, while retaining the particle nature of the degrees of freedom.